 Identifier Assumptions A.ACCESS.MANAGED The TOE is located in a restricted or monitored environment that provides protection from unmanaged access to the physical components and data interfaces of the TOE.
 A.USER.TRAINING TOE Users are aware of the security policies and procedures of their organization, and are trained and competent to follow those policies and procedures.
 A.ADMIN.TRAINING Administrators are aware of the security policies and procedures of their organization, are trained and competent to follow the manufacturer's guidance and documentation, and correctly configure and operate the TOE in accordance with those policies and procedures.
-The meaning of "correctly configure" includes the description specified in (1) and (2) of Section 8.2 "Recommendations."
 A.ADMIN.TRUST Administrators do not use their privileged access rights for malicious purposes.